Featured

 1. The Future of Nursing Report: A Blueprint for Action

-The Institute of Medicine (IOM), in collaboration with the Robert Wood Johnson Foundation Initiative on the Future of Nursing, published an influential 600-plus page report entitled, “The Future of Nursing: Leading Change, Advancing Health.”
+The IOM, in collaboration with the Robert Wood Johnson Foundation Initiative on the Future of Nursing, published an influential 600-plus page report titled “The Future of Nursing: Leading Change, Advancing Health.”

-2. American Nurses Credentialling Center (ANCC) Magnet Status
+2. American Nurses Credentialing Center (ANCC) Magnet Status

-In part to help meet this IOM goal, the ANCC set up a Magnet Recognition Program.
-This program requires a healthcare organization to undergo a rigorous examination including detailed documentation and a site visit to demonstrate that nurses working in the facility feel that they contribute to decision-making, have opportunities for advancement and are satisfied with their work.
+The ANCC set up a Magnet Recognition Program as a way to help meet the IOM goal.
+To receive this recognition, healthcare organizations must undergo a rigorous examination.
+This examination includes a site visit to ascertain that nurses working in the facility feel that they contribute to decision-making, have opportunities for advancement, and are satisfied with their work.

-As part of this process, the AANC has stated that organization must document that they have fulfilled the 80% guideline or have a plan to achieve it.
-In addition, Magnet organizations are required to have 100% of their nurse managers holding a BSN degree or above. - (The Impact of Education on Nursing Practice).
+As part of this process, the American Association of Colleges of Nursing has said that an organization must document that 80% of its nursing workforce has earned a BSN, or show it has a plan to achieve this goal.
+All nurse managers in Magnet organizations must have a BSN degree or higher.
+(The Impact of Education on Nursing Practice).

 Research comparing Magnet to non-Magnet hospitals concluded that hospitals with Magnet status scored better on nurse participation in hospital affairs, nurse manager ability, leadership and support, and nurse-physician relations.
 The nurses also reported a lower level of burnout.